 Composer is a dependency manager for PHP.
 It makes the installation of PHP packages very easy.
 To install it on Ubuntu or Linux Mint or any other Ubuntu derivatives, run the following commands in the terminal –

 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');" sudo php composer-setup.php --install-dir=/bin --filename=composer

-Once composer is installed, it’s now turn to install laravel.
+Once the composer is installed, it now turns to install laravel.

 composer global require laravel/installer